nelsons502/startup/notes.md

 ## 4/1/25
 I uploaded the Simon HTML to my website.
 I learned that we need to put the the code all together in a good structure and that the navigation is a huge part of the web app.
 I also learned that putting the DOCUTYPE twice in the HTML can mess up what gets shown on the page.

+## 4/10/25
+Added the Simon CSS a few days ago.
+CSS really was a game changer for the internet!
+It makes all the difference on how a website feels and looks.
+I decided to change my CSS to "dark-mode" so that it would be easier on my eyes throughout this project.
+I wonder how hard it is to toggle back and forth between light and dark mode.
+I image there would just be two different `styles.css` files that get selected based on whether dark mode is enabled or not.
+Pretty cool!